Asia stocks mixed after Wall St gain, Powell warns on rates

-BEIJING (AP) — Asian stock markets were mixed Wednesday after Wall Street rose and the Federal Reserve chairman said it will raise interest rates further if needed to cool inflation.
+BEIJING (AP) — Asian stock markets were mixed Wednesday after Wall Street rose and the Federal Reserve's chairman said it will raise interest rates further if needed to cool inflation.

 Shanghai and Hong Kong declined.
 Tokyo and Seoul advanced.
 Oil prices rose to stay above $110 per barrel.